Number 393 - Butthole Surfers

 "Pepper" opens with a riff composed on an electric bass being played with a bow.
 The song shifts from rap-like verses to sung choruses.
 The lyrics of the verses list ten characters and describes how each either dies or escapes a brush with death.
 Each incident, whether brought about by idiotic recklessness or meaningless bad luck, finds the victim romanced or invigorated by facing death.

-The lyrics of the chorus mention vivid sense memories of close physical human contact, but center on moments painful of self-consciousness when one looks back and realizes that one's self-image at the time was not being shared
+The lyrics of the chorus mention vivid sense memories of close physical human contact, but center on moments painful of self-consciousness when one looks back and realizes that one's self-image at the time was not being shared.

 The relationship between the lyrics and title is not made clear, nor is the exact connection between the different types of piqued awareness presented in the different sections.
 The song also contains a section played in reverse.
 The reversed words are the first and last sentences of the chorus: "I don't mind the sun sometimes the images it shows, you never know just how you look through other peoples eyes." ~ [Source: Wikipedia]